-- You are asked to be a part of your child’s care every single day.
-We welcome you to our NICU team rounds each day so that you can be a part of the care plan as it unfolds.
+- Our highly experienced, interdisciplinary staff invites you to be a part of your child’s care every single day.
+We welcome you to our daily team rounds so you can be involved in each step of the care plan.

-- Through our NICview technology, families have the opportunity to see their baby through a live-stream camera at any time during the day.
-This technology is great for families to check on their new bundle of joy when they are not able to make it to the hospital.
+- Through our NICview technology, families can see their baby through a live-stream camera at any time during the day.
+This technology is great for checking in on your new bundle of joy when you’re not able to make it to the hospital.

-Lactation consultants are available for care, as is screened, pasteurized donor breastmilk for mothers who have delayed milk production and prefer it over formula.
+Lactation consultants are available for breastfeeding support, as is screened, pasteurized donor breastmilk for mothers who have delayed milk production and prefer it over formula.

 Lodging and Accommodations